harshad2464/rabbitmq_massanger/README.md

 # database mongodb:
   - install mongodb database.
   - create database and then collection.
-  - use thoes database for storing messages.
+  - use this database for storing messages.